bruceravel/demeter/documentation/Athena/plot/etc.rst

 **R123 plot**
     A R123 plot is a way of visualizing the effect of k-weighting on the
     |chi| (R) spectrum.
 The Fourier transform is made with k-weightings of 1,
     2, and, 3.
-The FT of the k¹-weighted spectrum is scaled up to be about the same size as the FT or the k²-weighted spectrum.
+The FT of the k\ :sup:`1`-weighted spectrum is scaled up to be about the same size as the FT or the k\ :sup:`2`-weighted spectrum.
-    Similarly, the FT of the k³-weighted spectrum is scaled down.
+    Similarly, the FT of the k\ :sup:`3`-weighted spectrum is scaled down.
 The current setting in the `R tab <tabs.html#plotting-in-r-space>`__ is used to make this plot.
 For this figure, the magnitude setting was selected.
 This plot can also be made by right-clicking on the R